bennettp123/sudoku_solver.py/README.md

 ## Known issues

-* If a puzzle has multiple solutions, a solution will never be found.
+* Only finds "shallow" solutions, that can be solved within an single row, column or square.